New Tax Credits for Employers for Coronavirus Paid Sick Leave Benefits

-Employees of eligible employers can get up to 80 hours (two weeks) of paid sick leave at 100% up to $511 per day, or $5,110 in total if the employee can’t work because of one or more of these situations:
+Employees of eligible employers can get up to 80 hours (two weeks) of paid sick leave at 100%, up to $511 per day, or $5,110 in total if the employee can’t work because of one or more of these situations:

-- Seeking a medical diagnosis
+- Experiencing COVID-19 symptoms and seeking a medical diagnosis

 Paid Sick Leave for Employees as Caregivers